sudo-awk/fix/README.md

  [*] porch-pirate                       [NO]

 ```
-You can run the script to install them in pipx environment, just download the `.sh` file and make them excuteable
+You can run the script to install them in pipx environment, just download the `.sh` file and make them executeable

 ```
 chmod +x fix.sh | bash